hamishwork00a-alt/project-genesis-nebula/Shenqu-Algorithm/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Contributor Covenant Code of Conduct

-We are committed to providing a friendly, safe, and welcoming environment for all.
+## Our Pledge

+We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone.

 ## Our Standards

+Examples of behavior that contributes to a positive environment:

-- Use welcoming and inclusive language
+* Using welcoming and inclusive language
-- Be respectful of differing viewpoints
+* Being respectful of differing viewpoints and experiences
-- Gracefully accept constructive criticism
+* Gracefully accepting constructive criticism
-- Focus on what is best for the community
+* Focusing on what is best for the community

 ## Enforcement

-Instances of abusive behavior may be reported to the project team.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team.
+All complaints will be reviewed and will result in a response that is deemed necessary and appropriate.

+## Attribution

+This Code of Conduct is adapted from the [Contributor Covenant][homepage].